allePansera/FlaskServices-DockerLB/app/backend/docs.md

 Build granular logging system with frequent zip archive building per day
 # ToDo
-- Create API for all registry: listing all possible data for datatable given father table and sons
+- Create API for all registry: listing all possible data for datatable given father table and sons.
+Check with MySQL to use a specific query as procedure.
+Keep in mind: use a .sql script as basis for extraction.
 - Tests implementation
 - Log implementation
 - Params for session inside db with related view for angular setup